 Repeat/Recompute

-A student who has repeated courses in which a grade of C, D or F was received may identify three of those courses (up to 12 hours) for the purpose of recomputing the GPA.
-For each course identified, only the most recent grade will be used in determining progress and in recomputing the GPA; however, the previous grade will remain on the transcript.
+An undergraduate student who has repeated courses in which a grade of C, D, or F was received may identify three of those courses (up to 12 hours) for the purpose of recomputing the GPA.
+For each course identified, only the most recent grade will be used in determining degree progress and in recomputing the GPA; however, the previous grade will remain on the transcript.
 Credit in each course may be used only one time toward meeting the 120-semester hour graduation requirement, except where specified higher.

-A student can request the recomputing of their GPA by completing a Repeat/Recompute form (links located at the bottom of this page) and submitting it to the Office of the Registrar (Undergraduate Students) at any time prior to or on the last day of drop/add of the semester of anticipated graduation.
-Graduate students must submit their Repeat/Recompute form to their Graduate Program Coordinator.
+An undergraduate student can request the recomputing of their GPA by completing a Repeat/Recompute from (link locate at the bottom of this page) and submitting it to the Office of the Registrar at any time prior to or on the last day of drop/add of the semester of anticipated graduation.

 COURSE REPEATS

-A student may repeat any course in which a grade of C, D or F was received.
-For each course repeated, the highest grade will be used in determining progress, but the previous grade(s) will remain on the transcript record and all grades will be counted as work attempted in determining the grade point average (GPA).
+A student may repeat any course in which a grade of C, D, or F was received.
+For each course repeated, the highest grade will be used in determining progress, but the previous grade(s) will remain on the transcript record and all grades will be counted work attempted in determining the grade point average (GPA).

-Students should be aware that utilizing the Repeat/Recompute or Course Repeats may not be looked upon favorably by some employers, by professional schools and by honor societies.
-Repeat/Recompute or Course Repeats may not be applied after the degree has been conferred.
-Also, all courses attempted at UNA will be counted in determining a student’s eligibility for Federal Student Aid.
+Course repeats may not be applied after a degree has been conferred.
+All courses attempted at UNA will be counted in determining a student’s eligibility for Federal Student Aid.